Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 What it feels like

-You may doubt your perceptions in relationships, hesitate to set boundaries, or feel tense and on edge even when things appear fine from the outside.
-You might function well, yet carry a persistent sense of uncertainty or self-doubt.
+You may doubt your perceptions in relationships, even when something clearly feels off.
+You may hesitate to set boundaries or feel tense and on edge even when things appear fine from the outside.

 Why it makes sense

-These patterns often develop in emotionally unsafe or unpredictable environments.
+These patterns develop in environments where your reality wasn’t consistently supported or was overridden.
 They were ways of staying connected, avoiding conflict, or protecting yourself when your needs could not be expressed freely.
 What once helped you adapt can continue long after the original situation has passed.

 What changes in therapy